-Zimbabwe Principal Investigator: Professor Frances M. Cowan
+Zimbabwe Principal Investigator: Professor Frances M. Cowan CeSHHAR Zimbabwe and Liverpool School of Tropical Medicine

-CeSHHAR Zimbabwe and Liverpool School of Tropical Medicine
+Cestifian Zimbabwe and Elverpool School of Tropical Medici

 Sponsor

 London School of Hygiene & Tropical Medicine is the research sponsor for this study.
 For further information regarding the sponsorship conditions, please contact the Research Governance and Integrity Office: